Mississippi Valley Conference (Iowa): History

 In 2016, Liberty, a new high school part of the Iowa City Community School District, applied for membership in the Mississippi Valley Conference.
 In January 2017, Western Dubuque accepted an invitation to join the league, joining from the WaMaC Conference.
 The additions became effective with the 2018-2019 school year, marking the first expansion of the conference since 1992, with the only change coming in 1998 with Xavier's opening.

 In the spring of 2021, Waterloo East's request to depart the conference after the 2021-2022 school year was approved by the Waterloo School District, to join the new Iowa Alliance Conference that also includes 10 former Central Iowa Metro League schools.
 East's move came after a trend where the Trojans ranked near or at the bottom of the conference's all-sports rankings as well as decreasing sports participation.
 Waterloo West did not pursue a change at this time, and no other MVC school has made an indication of plans to switch to any new conference.

+On November 20, 2023, Waterloo Community School District announced a proposal to combine East High and West High into one singular high school, citing stagnant to declining enrollment, rising costs, and an imbalance between the two schools.
+It was put to a vote to the community, passing on November 5, 2024.
+On October 8, 2025, the identity of the new high school was announced as Waterloo United High School.
+The mascot would be the Titans, and the colors would be obsidian black, victory gold, foundry gray, and blizzard white.

+The school is scheduled to be completed with construction and open for students at the beginning of the 2028 school year, however the athletic teams will begin competing under the new school in 2026.
+Waterloo United will play initially in the Mississippi Valley Conference, taking the place of Waterloo West.
+Once the physical school opens, the school district has laid the possibility of relocating to a difference conference.